What is acne?

 When a group of pustules cluster together under the skin, they form a cyst.
 An acne cyst can appear similar to a nodule, but is pus-filled, and can have a diameter of 5mm or more across.
 They are usually very painful and scarring is common with cysts.

-Acne is a mysterious disorder, but one thing IS for sure – it can be controlled with the right combination of products used the right way.
+Acne is a mysterious disorder, but one thing IS for sure – it can be controlled with the right combination of products using the right way.
 Just as in a clogged drain, the pores must be treated to unclog it, keep it unclogged & kill the acne bacteria.
 Acne Center of Houston has what you need, to do just this.